adaltas/node-nikita/src/cron_add.coffee.md

         cmd: "#{crontab} -l"
         code: [0, 1]
       , (err, _, stdout, stderr) ->
-        throw err if err
+        throw err if err and not /^no crontab for/.test stderr
-        throw Error 'User crontab not found' if /^no crontab for/.test stderr myjob = "#{options.when} #{options.cmd}"
+        # throw Error 'User crontab not found' if /^no crontab for/.test stderr
+        myjob = "#{options.when} #{options.cmd}"
         jobs = stdout.trim().split '\n'
         # remove useless last element